Magatte-mb/Magatte-mb/README.md

-- 👋 Hi, I’m @Magatte-mb
+- 👋 Hi, I’m @Magatte-mbathie
-- 👀 I’m interested in development web
+- 👀 I’m interested in development full strack
-- 🌱 I’m currently learning langage C
+- 🌱 I’m currently learning langage python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: ...